netscaler/ansible-collection-netscaleradc/docs/usage/speeding_up_execution.rst

 the cost of increased complexity.

-Both of the above methods can be used to speed up the execution of playbooks containing invocations of Netscaler modules.
+Both of the above methods can be used to speed up the execution of playbooks containing invocations of Citrix ADC modules.

-Here we will detail a third option which is specific to the Netscaler modules and the way the underlying API is used.
+Here we will detail a third option which is specific to the Citrix ADC modules and the way the underlying API is used.

 Saving configuration
 --------------------

-By default every Netscaler module after it performs any changes to the configuration of the Netscaler node will also save the configuration.
+By default every Citrix ADC module after it performs any changes to the configuration of the Citrix ADC node will also save the configuration.

 While this is the safest option as far as robustness is concerned, it turns out that the save configuration operation is quite costly time wise, taking up to 5 seconds.

-When multiple tasks within a playbook make changes to Netscaler entities these delays accumulate to a substantial amount.
+When multiple tasks within a playbook make changes to Citrix ADC entities these delays accumulate to a substantial amount.

-The solution is to instruct the Netscaler modules not to save the configuration individually but instead notify a handler which will save the configuration once at the end of the playbook execution.
+The solution is to instruct the Citrix ADC modules not to save the configuration individually but instead notify a handler which will save the configuration once at the end of the playbook execution.

-To do this we need to use the ``save_config`` option along with the ``netscaler_save_config`` module which will be invoked by the handler.
+To do this we need to use the ``save_config`` option along with the ``citrix_adc_save_config`` module which will be invoked by the handler.

 Sample playbook